Training

 The full course catalogue is available via Act – the Parliamentary learning management system.
 Some courses are advertised as being for House staff, but MPs’ staff can still sign up for some of them, such as some of the courses from Parliamentary Digital.
 If in doubt, please do contact L&D for advice.

-If you see a course you’d like to do, but there isn’t a session advertised yet, please do put yourself on the waiting list so that the MST knows that people are interested.
+If you see a course you’d like to do, but there isn’t a session advertised yet, please do put yourself on the waiting list so that the MMSST knows that people are interested.
 This will also ensure that you get a notification of when a session is available.

 email: mmsst@parliament.uk